facebook/react-native-website/docs/native-modules-intro.md

 ## Native Module Setup

-There are three ways to write a native module for your React Native application:
+There are different ways to write a native module for your React Native application:

 1. Creating a local library that can be imported in your React Native application.
 Read [Creating local libraries](local-library-setup) guide to learn more.
 2. Directly within your React Native application's iOS/Android projects